-The Sohaib and Sara Abbasi Program in Islamic Studies invites proposals from continuing undergraduate Stanford students for projects pertaining to the study of Islam and Muslim societies.
+We invite proposals from continuing undergraduate and co-term students for projects pertaining to the study of Islam and Muslim societies.
 Projects may focus on any historical period and on Muslim-majority or Muslim–minority contexts.
-Awards will be up to $4,000 per proposal and made on a competitive basis.
-Projects may be pursued during the summer or the academic year.
+Projects may be pursued during the 2019 Summer Quarter or the 2019-20 academic year.
+Awards will be up to $6,000 and made on a competitive basis.
 Applicants are encouraged to apply for matching funds from other Stanford units or external agencies.
-The application deadline is Friday, March 13, 2015.

 The following types of projects are supported:

 The proposed course of language study must be integral to the applicant’s academic or professional development.
 Priority will be given to training in languages not offered on campus or for advanced training in languages where the student has exhausted campus resources.

 - Fieldwork or Advanced Research Projects